webhintio/hint/packages/sonarwhal/docs/user-guide/index.md

 You can also install it as a `devDependency` if you prefer not to have it globally.

 The next thing that `sonarwhal` needs is a `.sonarwhalrc` file.
+By default, `sonarwhal` will look for this file first in the current folder and then in the user's home directory.

 The fastest and easiest way to create one is by using the flag `--init`:

 ```bash
 sonarwhal --init